Morwenn/cpp-sort/docs/Original-research.md

     Best        Average     Worst       Memory      Stable
     n log n     n log n     n log n     n           No

-However, **cpp-sort** implements it [as a sorter adapter][indirect_adapter] so you can actually choose the sorting algorithm that will be used to sort the iterators, making it possible to use a stable sorting algorithm instead.
+However, **cpp-sort** implements it [as a sorter adapter][indirect-adapter] so you can actually choose the sorting algorithm that will be used to sort the iterators, making it possible to use a stable sorting algorithm instead.
 Note that the memory footprint of the algorithm is negligible when the size of the elements to sort is big since only iterators and booleans are stored.
 It makes mountain sort the ideal sorting algorithm when the objects to sort are huge and the comparisons are cheap (remember: you may want to sort fridges by price, or mountains by height).
 You can find a standalone implementation of mountain sort in [the dedicated repository][mountain_sort].

 ### Improvements to poplar sort & poplar heap